Risk sharing, measuring variability, and distortion riskmetrics: Introduction

 With IQD agents, the set of optimal allocations can dramatically differ when defined on the whole set of allocations or the subset of comonotonic ones, as shown by results in Sections \ref{subsec:Unc_IQD} and \ref{sec:42}.
 We show the surprising result that Pareto-optimal allocations are precisely those which solve a sum optimality problem, which is not true for other variability measures such as GD or MMD.
 Closed-form Pareto-optimal allocations are obtained, which can be decomposed as the sum of two pairwise counter-monotonic allocations.
 This observation complements the optimal allocations for quantile agents obtained by \cite{ELW18} which are pairwise counter-monotonic.

 Combining results obtained in Sections \ref{sec:3} and \ref{sec:4}, the general problem of sharing risks between IQD agents (like Carole) and agents with concave and symmetric distortion functions (like Anne and Bob) mentioned in the beginning of the paper is solved in Section \ref{sec:new5} and further illustrated in Section \ref{sec:5}.
 We obtain a sum-optimal allocation which features a combination of comonotonicity and pairwise counter-monotonicity.
-These two structures are, respectively, regarded as extremal positive and negative dependence concepts; see \cite{PW15}.
+These two structures are, respectively, regarded as extremal positive and negative dependence concepts; see \cite{PW15} for an overview of these dependence concepts and \cite{LLW23} for a stochastic representation of pairwise counter-monotonicity.
 More specifically, there exists an event on which the obtained Pareto-optimal allocation is comonotonic, and two events on which the sum-optimal allocation is pairwise counter-monotonic.
 To the best of our knowledge, this is the first article to obtain such a type of sum-optimal or Pareto-optimal allocation.
 Moreover, none of our results relies on continuity of the distortion functions.
-We conclude the paper in Section \ref{sec:7} with a few remarks, and all proofs are put in the appendices.
+Section \ref{sec:7} extends our results on comonotonic risk sharing to the problem where agents have heterogeneous beliefs.
+We conclude the paper in Section \ref{sec:8} with a few remarks, and all proofs are put in the appendices.